Optimal investment-consumption problem: post-retirement with minimum guarantee: Simulation Results

+The percentiles of the optimal consumption rate for $\kappa=0.5$ and $\kappa=1$, are exhibited in Figs. \ref{fig13}-\ref{fig15}, and in Figs. \ref{fig16}-\ref{fig18}, respectively.
+We see that compared to $C_1=6.5155$, the consumption rates are fifty percent greater than $6$, and therefore are not much smaller than $C_1$.
+Moreover, as it is expected, the optimal consumption is higher when $\kappa$ is greater.

-To compare our results corresponding to different scenarios, we consider the market present value of the cash flows that a retiree would have before and after the annuitization.
-Actually, the cash flow before the annuitization consists of withdrawals from the fund, that in \cite{kn:Ger1} and \cite{kn:G} are supposed to be constant and in this paper vary between the two limits $C_2, C_1$.
-Furthermore, we consider the accumulated wealth at the time of death of an individual if this occurs before the annuitization time $T$.
-The cash flow after the annuitization consists of the constant payments of the lifetime annuity that has been purchased by the accumulated wealth at the terminal time $T$.
+For a comprehensive comparison of the outcomes of different scenarios, we take into account the market present value of the cash flows before and after the annuitization.
+The cash flow before the annuitization consists of withdrawals $\pi^2_t$ from the fund, for $0\leq t\leq T$.
+Moreover, in the case of death before the annuitization, we also take into account the accumulated wealth at the time of death.
+The cash flow after the annuitization consists of the constant payments of the lifetime annuity that is purchased by the accumulated wealth at the terminal time $T$.
+Therefore, considering $X_t$ as the fund value at time $t$, the present value of the cash flows is written as